dgittins/AWS-DADA2/README.md

 ## Option - Create an AMI from the EC2 Instance

-To save the installed programs and seetings, an AMI can be created using the [EC2 portal](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/tkv-create-ami-from-instance.html) or the [AWS CLI](https://awscli.amazonaws.com/v2/documentation/api/2.0.34/reference/ec2/create-image.html)
+To save the installed programs and settings, an AMI can be created using the [EC2 portal](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/tkv-create-ami-from-instance.html) or the [AWS CLI](https://awscli.amazonaws.com/v2/documentation/api/2.0.34/reference/ec2/create-image.html)

 Example AMI: